JennyPng/portfolio/jennypng/_posts/arc-racing-dev-log.md

 > Learnings from developing my first serious AR application over 8 weeks in a team of 4

 ## Project description
+Multiplayer, co-located AR racing game allowing players in the same room to compete on custom, environment-aware, procedurally-generated racetracks.

 ## challenges